antonyk/game-of-life/README.md

 # Conway's Game of Life

-A web-based implementation of Conway's game of life using React.js and Next.js
+A web-based implementation of Conway's game of life using React.js, Next.js, TypeScript and Tailwind CSS.

-- See the live demo here: https://game-of-life-rose.vercel.app/
+- See a live demo on Vercel here: https://game-of-life-rose.vercel.app/